For many brands, content marketing can be an investment that yields incredible growth.

 Step 1: Find the Main Keyword for Each Content Topic

-Keyword research and finding content topics is outside the scope of this article.
+Keyword research and finding content topics are outside the scope of this article.
 I’m assuming you already have a list of keywords that you want to create content for.

 If you don’t, here are some guides to get you started: